blumixid/docs/develop/bluemixlive.md

 #{{site.data.keyword.Bluemix_notm}} Live Sync {: #live-sync}

-*Last Updated: 24 June 2016*
+Last Updated: 24 June 2016
 {: .last-updated}

-If you are building a Node.js application, you can use {{site.data.keyword.Bluemix}} Live Sync to quickly update the application instance on {{site.data.keyword.Bluemix_notm}} and develop as you would on the desktop without redeploying.
+If you are building a Node.js application, you can use {{site.data.keyword.Bluemix_notm}} Live Sync to quickly update the application instance on {{site.data.keyword.Bluemix_notm}} and develop as you would on the desktop without redeploying.
 {: shortdesc}

 When you make a change, you can see that change in your running {{site.data.keyword.Bluemix_notm}} application immediately. {{site.data.keyword.Bluemix_notm}} Live Sync works from both the command line and in the Web IDE.
 You can debug applications written in Node.js by using {{site.data.keyword.Bluemix_notm}} Live Sync.